martentyrk/enhancing_ct_low_adoption/readme.md

 ## Run a sweep with WandB
 To run a sweep with WandB, run the following command

-`$ wandb sweep sweep/stale_abm.yaml`
+`$ wandb sweep sweep/dpfn.yaml`

 Copy the sweepid.
-Then on the cluster, or another computer, start up an agent with
+Then on the cluster, or your own computer, start up an agent with

 ```
 $ export SWEEP=sweepid